What is LaTeX?

 What are the dates of the workshops?

 For the Spring 2015 semester, the format of the workshops will be different than in the past, and will happen at different times and on different days every week.
-These times and dates are TBD, but will be posted when they are confirmed.
 All workshops happen in the main room of the Science Center, the third floor of the Sciences Library.
 You can see the dates for specific workshops on the Workshop Descriptions page!

 These workshops sound amazing!
 What do I do if I want to attend them?